 In many cases, you can work out payment plans for nearly all these expenses by calling the company.
 Many utility companies will even let you sign up for payment plans online, which will break up your past due bill into payments over the next several months to make it more manageable.

 Always take advantage of these programs when you can.
 If you work out a payment agreement, be sure to adjust your current budget — you may be able to free up money to spend on other pressing bills.

 Another way to get back to where you need to be with bill payments is to look for ways to boost your cash flow.
-There are plenty of ways to do this, such as taking extra shifts at work, working overtime, and looking for side work online using sites like Upwork and Fiverr.
+There are plenty of ways to do this, such as taking extra shifts at work, working overtime, and looking for side work online using sites like and .
 Even if you don't have graphic design or writing skills, you can find plenty of short-term gigs on these sites, such as paid surveys, product trials, or consumer information research.

 For some, getting a loan is the best way to catch back up on their finances.
 Acquiring a loan can enable you to pay most or all your late payments, opening you up to focus on paying that one loan off afterward, rather than juggling all the various debts you’re behind on.

 By using a loan to catch up on late payments, you can receive instant peace of mind, simplify your finances, and avoid the hassle of either selling your stuff or adding even more work hours to your busy schedule.

 At Cash Store, we offer multiple types of loans that can help you get caught up on bills or handle a certain one-time expense that may have disrupted your monthly budget.
 Our loan customers also have the option to later refinance their loans to reduce the payment amount.

 For more information on our loan options, .
 As always, be sure to visit the the for more budgeting and financial tips.

 Cash Store's updated website is streamlined to help users access information online about personal loans, installment loans, and title loans.Read More >